What to Pack for an African Safari

 5. Clothes and toiletries

-Of course you’re not going to forget clothes!
+Of course, you’re not going to forget clothes!
 But are you taking the right clothes…and are you within those weight restrictions your travel agent told you about for those light aircraft flights?

 6. Phone, music, tablet or laptop

-7. Preventative pharmaceuticals
+7. Preventive pharmaceuticals

 8. Odds & ends